Data-Bear-HB/Bicycle_Related_Deaths/README.md

 standard deviation =	109.68452
 __________________________________________________________

 Question 2: Is Oregon or Washinton safer to ride a bicycle?

-Phrased another way, comparing Oregon and Washington, states with varying levels of bicycle-safety-infrastructure, which state has a lower rate of bicyclist deaths per population?
+Ho: Oregon deaths average = Washington deaths average
+Ha: Oregon deaths avg. < Washington deaths avg.

+#2 Answer:
+-First, we can look at the actual incident count in each state for these years (below).

 ![Bicycle Deaths in Oregon and Washington chart](images/Bicycle_Deaths_in_Oregon_and_Washington.png)

-#2 Answer: It would appear from the chart above, that Washington has more bicycle related deaths.
+-It would appear from the chart above, that Washington has more bicycle related deaths.
 But on further inspection, if we look at bicycle deaths *proportional* for each state popluation, we see that Washington is signifcantly lower, nearly half of Oregon's rate.

 ![Proportional Comparison of Oregon Washington and the United States](images/Proportional_Comparison_of_Deaths.png)

-Furthermore, when we compare these rates to the national levels (US full count / 50 states) we see that OR and WA are much lower than the national average.
+Therefore, the answer is yes.
+When looking at the rate of bicycle deaths, it is safer in Washington than Oregon.
 ___________________________________________________________
 Question 3: Is the number of bicycle deaths really rising?
 If so, is the rise statistically significant?